|

 Devotion to Mary during the month of May is a longstanding custom among Catholics.
 With much of the world under stay-at-home orders during Covid, Pope Francis encouraged families to pray the rosary together daily.
 Musical expression of prayer is part of spiritual practice for many of us.
 Below is a listing of Marian songs and hymns for congregation and choir.
 Enjoy!

-Here is a YouTube Playlist of all selections.
+Here is a YouTube Playlist.

 Ave Maria